Easy Ways to Detect Air Leaks

 - Check for gaps where siding or bricks meet your foundation

-Conducting your own energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, which includes a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for greater energy efficiency.
-Contact Stark Services in Haltom City for a professional energy assessment at .
+Conducting your own energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, which includes a blower door test that can help find major sources of energy loss in your home, and let you know how to fix them for greater energy efficiency.
+Contact Stark Services in Fort Worth for a professional energy assessment at 817-668-6689.